-In addition, itâ€™s important that you take less weight on your Achilles tendon to reduce the pressure that it receives.
+In addition, itâ€™s important that you take less weight on your Achilles tend0nitis to reduce the pressure that it receives.

-But avoid total immobilization since this can become degenerative – and you must wear the best running shoes for Achilles tendonitis.Â
+But avoid total immobilization since this can become degenerative – and you must wear the running shoes for Achilles tendonitis.Â

 In addition, you can use Shock Wave (Extracorporal) as it also gives positive results with relieving the Achilles tendonitis.

 Therefore, adopt active exercising such as using eccentric exercises, which would lengthen the fiber of your eccentric muscles and thus promote the generation of more collagen.

 Despite that itâ€™s not possible to fully prevent the emergence of Achilles tendinitis, there are some steps that we can take to reduce our predisposition.

 1. Avoid a rapid increase in exercises.
 Therefore, adopt a gradual increase in your exercise as this will ensure you go slowly to reduce the degeneration of your Achilles tendonitis.
 This must be both on the intensity and duration of exercises.Â

 2. Reduce the amount of strenuous training exercise.
 For, example, reduce the intensity and duration of the hill running.
 However, if you must take on such exercise, ensure that you warm up before going hard on yourself.

 Further, you can practice Isometric exercises for Achilles tendinopathy when beginning your therapy.
 Read Also:Â Cross Country Running Shoes.Â